ClarenceBain/Reddit-Media-Grabber-IOS/README.md

 Reddit Media Grabber is a small library that can be used by tweak developers for use on the official Reddit applciation (for Apple IOS)

-This wasn't originally intended to be released publicly so a lot of the methods are hardcoded and may need tinkering depending on how you want things.

 ### Prerequisites

 You will need: